lhmzhou/beyond-lennon-walls/README.md

 Use the [Alliance Canada Hong Kong's online tool](https://alliancecanadahk.com/campaign-home/) to send a letter to your representatives requesting sanctions against involved officials, support for asylum seekeres, protection for Canadians, investigations into foreign influence and an export ban on military technology (see [Canada's Five Demands](https://alliancecanadahk.com/our-five-demands/)).

 Alternately, find the contact details for your current MPs [here](https://www.ourcommons.ca/Parliamentarians/en/constituencies/FindMP) and write your own letter of concern and support.

+Sign this petition:

+- [e-2640 (Foreign affairs) at the House of Commons, sponsored by MP Kenny Chiu](https://petitions.ourcommons.ca/en/Petition/Details?Petition=e-2640), "to join the international coalition and impose appropriate sanctions against China's passing of the controversial National Security Law for Hong Kong."

 ## 🇬🇧 For UK residents/citizens